jason-ezenwa/jason-ezenwa/README.md

 I specialize in backend engineering/development, proficiently using JavaScript (Node.js) and the Express.js framework as well as Python and the Flask framework to develop efficient and scalable server-side applications that can be seamlessly integrated with the frontend applications.
 Additionally, I have some experience with TypeScript and Linux systems.
 For database management, I have experience working with both MySQL and MongoDB.

-I also have experience in frontend engineering/development using HTML, JSX, Tailwind CSS, React and jQuery.
+I also have experience in frontend engineering/development using HTML, JSX, Tailwind CSS, React, Material UI and jQuery.

 I can be of use to any DevOps team with my knowledge of CI/CD using Jenkins & Fabric and containerization using Docker.
 I am also skilled in Bash scripting for task automation.
 Other skills I have include Unit testing, Git for version control, Redis for temporary storage systems and the C programming language.